lethang7794/fcj-lambda-canary-with-aws-cli-workshop/content/300-lambda-deployment-using-aws-cli/_index.md

 pre: " <b> 3. </b> "
 ---

+Before implementing a Lambda canary deployment with AWS CLI, we will first implement a normal deployment for Lambda using AWS CLI.

 When deploying a Lambda function using AWS CLI, there are two scenarios to consider:

 1. **Initial Deployment**: When deploying the Lambda function for the first time